-- 1.7.1 Key proposals that affect activities in more than one of the Council's leisure facilities are included in the annexes to this report and are drawn to the Board's attention. - 1.7.2 Under 3s Casual Swimming It is proposed to introduce a nominal charge of 50p for casual swimming for children under the age of three.
+- 1.7.1 Key proposals that affect activities in more than one of the Council's leisure facilities are included in the annexes to this report and are drawn to the Board's attention. - 1.7.2 Under 3s Casual Swimming The introduction of this nominal charge was considered last year.
+The charge was approved but not implemented pending further research into the actual level of income it is likely to produce.
 A similar charge is levied at Canterbury Borough Council facilities and is being considered by a number of other Councils and Trust operators in Kent.
-The Leisure Contracts Manager estimates this will result in an additional £10,000 revenue and this sum is included in the revenue estimates. - 1.7.3 Price For Life It is proposed to introduce a Price for Life commitment to new and existing members paying for all Lifestyles memberships by direct debit or annually.
-This offer is becoming increasingly utilised by public and private sector operators.
-At a recent meeting of the South East Leisure Centre Operators Forum attended by representatives of the Leisure Service Business Unit, six out of seven members present offered a Price for Life deal.
-The offer has a unique dual purpose insofar as it aids sales and retention offering existing customers reward for loyalty and added value over time for remaining at the facility. - 1.7.4 Three Month Offer Most customers opting to pay for any Lifestyles Health & Fitness Membership by direct debit take advantage of the significantly lower cost of agreeing to a six month contract commitment.
-However, at present a 'no strings' monthly payment of £47 per calendar month is available.
-The proposals recommend removal of this option in favour of a one-off fixed term three month payment based upon this charge.
-This proposal is based upon the success of discounted three month offers operated by the Leisure Service Business Unit and evidence that many customers wish to make a single payment but are unprepared to commit to or are unable to afford an annual membership.
-A similar offer will be made for Lifestyles Swim & Spa.
+The Leisure Contracts Manager now estimates this will result in additional revenue of £5-6,000 per annum and taking into account the likely levels of resistance from customers proposes that the charge continues not to be implemented at present.
+No allowance will be made in the revenue estimates for 2010/11 in this regard. - 1.7.3 Price For Life The introduction of a Price for Life commitment to new and existing members paying for all Lifestyles memberships by direct debit or annually has proved very popular.
+The offer has a unique dual purpose insofar as it aids sales and retention offering existing customers reward for loyalty and added value over time for remaining at the facility.
+The proposed increase cited in the detail below will improve further the retention value of this commitment.